Assisted Sales: What are They and Do They Work? 2023

 For the purposes of this guide, however, and due to the many similarities between the different methods, we have chosen to include this option.

-A Lease Option is very similar to an AS with cash advance, but the process tends to take longer than 12 months to complete.
+A Lease option is very similar to an assisted sale with a cash advance, but the process tends to take longer than 12 months to complete.
 The final sale date that is pre-agreed as part of the contract is often between three and five years in the future, though, by law, this can reach up to 18 years.

-As in an AS, once this agreement is in place, the buyer (or the “option holder”) takes control of the property according to the terms of the contract - including mortgage payments, bills and maintenance costs.
+As in an assisted home sale, once this agreement is in place, the buyer (or the option holder) takes control of the property according to the terms of the contract, including mortgage payments, bills and maintenance costs.

-A Lease Option often sees the seller receiving monthly “rental payments” from the buyer as opposed to being paid a portion of the home’s equity in advance.
+A Lease Option often sees the seller receiving monthly rental payments from the buyer as instead of being paid a portion of the home’s equity in advance.
 These payments will be made throughout the period stipulated in the contract.

 As we have mentioned, when it comes to the eventual sale, the buyer reserves the right to change their mind.